-The United Methodist Church has issued statements supportive of public education, and now at a time when public education has become a political battleground, the church is called to remember, first and foremost, the well-being of all God’s children.
-Education is a right of all children and is affirmed by Scripture which calls us to “train them in the right way" (Proverbs 22:6).
-Furthermore, the Social Principles affirm that education “can best be fulfilled through public policies that ensure access for all persons to free public elementary and secondary schools and to post-secondary schools of their choice" (¶ 164D).
+In the past, The United Methodist Church has issued statements supportive of public education.
+At a time when public education has become a political battleground, the church is called to remember, first and foremost, the well-being of all God’s children.
+Education is a right of all children and is affirmed by Scripture which calls us to “train children in the way they should go” (Proverbs 22:6).
+Furthermore, the Social Principles affirm that education “can best be fulfilled through public policies that ensure access for all persons to free public elementary and secondary schools and to post-secondary schools of their choice” (¶ 164E).

-The public school is the primary route for most children into full participation in our economic, political, and community life.
+The public school is the primary route through which most children enter into full participation in our economic, political, and community life.
 As a consequence of inequities in our society, we have a moral responsibility to support, strengthen, and reform public schools.
-They have been, and continue to be, both an avenue of opportunity and a major cohesive force in our society, a society becoming daily more diverse racially, culturally, and religiously.
+They have been, and continue to be, both an avenue of opportunity and a major cohesive force in our society, especially as society becomes more diverse—racially, culturally, and religiously—almost daily.

 Historically, education has been held to contribute to the development of religious faith.
 To that end, the great figures of the Reformation called for the establishment of schools.
 Our founder, John Wesley, was dedicated to the education of poor and underprivileged children.
 The Sunday School Movement of the latter 18th century was an outgrowth of this ministry and largely established a model for access to public education, regardless of social or economic status.
-Our heritage should lead us to defend the public schools, and to rejoice that they now more nearly reflect the racial, ethnic, and religious diversity of our country than they have ever done before.
+Our heritage should lead us to defend the public schools and to rejoice that they nearly reflect our country’s racial, ethnic, and religious diversity now more than ever before.

 II.
 The Larger Social Context